LinusGro/MentorPi_ris/README.md

 9 & 1 & 1 & 1 & 1 & 5
 \end{pmatrix}
 ```
-With the functions, we can draw the maze:
+With the functions, we can draw the maze in ascii-style or plotted:

 <table>
   <thead>
     <tr>
+      <th>Original Image</th>
       <th>Maze ASCII Style</th>
       <th>Maze Plotted</th>
     </tr>